 Concomitant obesity independently doubles the morbidity risk following colorectal cancer surgery (43% vs. 21% without obesity).[3]
 Two third of patients with colorectal cancer have excess weight (of which half have obesity) at diagnosis.[4]
 Systematic reviews with meta-analyses show that obesity is associated with an additional day of hospital stay, a 20-minute longer operation,[3] serious post-operative complications (21% vs. 15%),[5] anastomotic leaks (RR: 3)[6] and double rates of conversion to open surgery compared to people without obesity, regardless of demographic characteristics.[7]
 In priority setting partnerships, finding effective pre-operative treatments and preventing surgical complications are among the most important research questions.[8, 9]

-Pre-operative intentional weight loss in patients with overweight awaiting colorectal cancer surgery could reduce post-operative morbidity by improving physical function, cardiovascular fitness, systemic inflammation, and glucose regulation.[10-15] The amount of weight loss needed to improve morbidity outcomes in other conditions follows a dose-response pattern.
+Pre-operative intentional weight loss in overweight patients awaiting colorectal cancer surgery could reduce post-operative morbidity by improving physical function, cardiovascular fitness, systemic inflammation, and glucose regulation.[10-15] The amount of weight loss needed to improve morbidity outcomes in other conditions follows a dose-response pattern.
 Bariatric surgery studies show that 5-9% and ≥10% pre-operative weight loss is independently associated with 31% and 42% lower 30-day mortality, respectively.[16]

 In the context of treating colorectal cancer, weight loss needs to be achieved within the typical 4-week window between decision to treat and surgery.
 A scalable way to achieve this is through a nutritionally-replete, low-energy total diet replacement programme with behavioural support (TDR).
 TDR reliably leads to a mean 7% (standard deviation: 1.8kg) weight loss within 4 weeks in diverse populations with obesity-related diseases, including in older adults with obesity, and implemented in pragmatic settings.[17-22]